Parable #7. Rich Fool builds bigger barns:

 “What shall I do for I am being greatly tested?”

 The wise (rich) man will, therefore, search out the matter and he will not rest until he has determined what is required of him and he has done exactly what the Holy One has directed him to do.
-For the wise man knows there will be an accounting of him by the Holy One, now and also when his testing here on earth is complete.
+For the wise man knows there will be a final accounting of him by the Holy One when his testing here on earth is complete.

-For we will have lost the eternal blessedness and reward The Father most generously offers to all.
+We will have wasted this good life and lost the eternal blessedness and reward The Father most generously offers to all.

 Question #1.
 Why is the “Land” the subject of the opening line and not the rich man?

 Question #2.
 What is the “Reasoning” of the rich man and how is this relevant to those of us who live now in the twenty-first century?

 Question #3.
 Why was it necessary for HaShem to appear and render “Judgment” in the narrative?

 Question #4.
 What is the meaning of God’s words, “Now who will own what you have prepared?”

 Question #5.
 What does the phrase “Rich in God (Adonai)” mean?

 The Land of a rich man was very productive: